po1sigala/live/01-Class-Content/19-PWA-dev/README.md

 This unit will focus on Progressive Web Apps (PWAs).
 Progressive web apps aim to blend the benefits of a traditional browser experience with those of a mobile application.
 PWAs may utilize the Service Worker and Cache APIs to cache assets and API responses to ensure applications work without an internet connection.

 Many of the tools and technologies used to create PWAs can be leveraged in applications that help improve performance and accessibility to web applications.
-One of the tools are services workers which can be used to cache our static CSS, JavaScript, HTML files, images, and even API requests.
+One of the tools is services workers which can be used to cache our static CSS, JavaScript, HTML files, images, and even API requests.
 This allows developers to cut down on network bandwidth and improve overall load times.

 In earlier units, we learned that JavaScript runs on a single thread which is something that developers need to consider when dealing with performance.
-Good news is that services workers run on a completely different thread.
+The good news is that services workers run on a completely different thread.

 For us to unlock the power of services workers, we will be using workbox along with webpack.
 Workbox is a library from Google that removes a lot of the headache that comes along with setting up a service worker.